-To enroll in this program, you should have basic keyboarding and computer skills, and be comfortable navigating the Internet and using e-mail.
-You should have a high school diploma or the equivalent.
+To enroll in this course, you should have basic keyboarding and computer skills, and be comfortable navigating the Internet and using e-mail.
+You should also have a high school diploma or the equivalent.

 Generally, oil refinery operators enter the workforce in entry-level positions and work their way up, sometimes to senior management positions.
 In their day-to-day tasks, oil refinery operators have the responsibility to make sure unit and process systems function properly.
 They consider personnel safety the primary objective and ensure production processes are operating safely.
 They continually monitor instrumentation and the operation of equipment and make adjustments to keep system process variables within acceptable ranges.
 Oil refinery operators also detect potential and actual problems and take corrective action to prevent the interruption of system operations.
 You will learn how to perform all these oil refinery processes in our course, and more.

-Yes, because ed2go programs are online you never have to actually travel to the school.
+Yes, ed2go courses are online, so you never have to actually travel to the school.
 Most schools offer telephone or online registration.

-All of our programs are self-paced and open enrollment, so you can start them when you want and finish them at your own pace.
-Upon registering, you're given twelve months to complete this program.
+This course is self-paced and open enrollment, so you can start when you want and finish at your own pace.
+When you register, you'll receive twelve (12) months to complete the course.

-Upon successful completion of the program, you will be awarded a certificate of completion.
+Upon successful completion of the course, you will be awarded a Certificate of Completion.

-ed2go programs will provide you with the skills you need to obtain an entry-level position in most cases.
+This course will provide you with the skills you need to obtain an entry-level position in most cases.
 Potential students should always do research on the job market in their area before registering.

-If you have questions that are not answered on our website, please feel free to contact us via LIVE chat (click the button toward the top of the page).
+If you have questions that are not answered on our website, please feel free to contact us via LIVE CHAT or by calling us at (855) 520-6806.
 If you are visiting us during non-business hours, please feel free to send us a question using the Contact Us form.

 OSCA stands for Occupational Safety Councils of America, an organization that offers training and consultation in the field of workplace safety.
 OSCA helps develop industry standard best practices and courses such as the Refinery Safety Overview (RSO).
-Many of the RSO objectives are covered in our comprehensive Oil Refinery Operations Online Training Program.
+Many of the RSO objectives are covered in our comprehensive Oil Refinery Operations Online Training course.